 In point-to-point applications, it is generally desired that the radios operate in a transparent mode.
-That is, raw unformatted data is sent from the host to the radio and is received as raw data from the receiving end.
+That is, raw unformatted data is sent from the host to the radio and is received as raw data at the receiving end.
 The addressing and error detection and correction are still performed by the radios, but it is transparent to the user application.
 To set up a point-to-point network, one radio has to be set up as a base station.
 When the radios are powered on, the base station will send out the synchronization signal at the beginning of each hop.
 The remote will synchronize with the base and automatically request registration.
 Once the remote is registered, the radios can transmit data.
 Protocol mode operation is available in point-to-point mode if desired.

 If the base station is to be responsible for directing data to a specific remote in point-tomultipoint mode, the data sent to the base station by the user application must adhere to a packet format.
 This allows transmissions from the base station to be directed to a specific remote.
 Data received by a base station from a remote is similarly formatted to identify to the user application the remote that sent the transmission.
 The remotes may still use transparent mode without formatting to send data to the base, if desired.
-The WIT2410 supports 10 protocol formats that are described in detail below.
+The WIT2411 protocol format is described in detail below.
 The protocol format is selected through the Set Protocol Mode command.

-Base and remote radios can use protocol modes to insure that a packet is transmitted to the base without being broken up over multiple hops.
-The data length value in the data packet becomes the effective minimum packet length and maximum packet length for that packet.
-Note that if the remote data length is set to a number of bytes that is longer than the number of bytes that can be transmitted by a remote on a single hop, the packet will be discarded.
+Base radios can use protocol modes to insure that a packet is transmitted to the base without being broken up over multiple hops.
+Note that if the data length is set to a number of bytes longer than the number of bytes that can be transmitted by a base on a single hop, the packet will be discarded.
 For the base, this value is set by the Set Base Slot Size command.
-For remotes this value is dynamically available through the Get Maximum Data Length command or may be calculated based on the maximum number of remotes that can ever be registered at one time.
-See Sections 5.3 and 2.2.3 respectively.
-Also note that using protocol modes effectively disables Data Transmit Delay.
-This means that a packet will not be transmitted until the entire packet has been sent to the radio, regardless of the amount of time it takes.
+A packet will not be transmitted until the entire packet has been sent to the radio, regardless of the amount of time it takes.